evidentlyai/evidently/docs/book/monitoring/workspace.md

 evidently ui --workspace ./workspace --port 8080
 ```

-To view the Evidently interface, go to URL http://localhost:8000 or a different specified port in your web browser.
+To view the Evidently interface, go to URL http://localhost:8000 or a specified port in your web browser.

-## [DANGER] Delete workspace
+## [DANGER] Delete Workspace

-If you want to delete an existing workspace (for example, an empty or a test workspace), run the command from the Terminal:
+To delete a Workspace (for example, an empty or a test Workspace), run the command from the Terminal:

 ```
 cd src/evidently/ui/